Skip to content

 When these permissions migrate directly into SharePoint, they can become difficult to manage and audit.

-Users may gain access to information they should not see—or lose access to files they need.
+Users may gain access to information they should not see, or lose access to files they need.
+Before carrying old access models forward, use The Complete Guide to SharePoint Permissions to understand inheritance, groups, permission levels, and the risks of one-off access.

 Copilot Confusion